remendoza-strat/web-capstone/docs/CODE_REVIEW_GUIDE.md

-# Code Review & Collaboration Guide
+# Code Review & Collaboration Guide for Individual Development

 ## Overview

-Code reviews are a cornerstone of professional software development.
-They help ensure code quality, share knowledge, and maintain consistency across the team.
-This guide outlines our code review process and best practices.
+While each intern works on their own fork independently, code reviews remain valuable for learning and knowledge sharing.
+This guide outlines optional code review processes and collaboration best practices for individual development with peer learning.

-## Code Review Process
+## Individual Development with Optional Peer Review

-### 1. Before Creating a Pull Request
+### 1. Self-Review Process (Required)

+Since you own your entire codebase, self-review becomes crucial:

 #### Self-Review Checklist
 - [ ] Code follows TypeScript and ESLint rules
-- [ ] All tests pass locally (`npm test`)
+- [ ] All tests pass locally (`pnpm test`)
-- [ ] Code is properly formatted (`npm run lint:fix`)
+- [ ] Code is properly formatted (`pnpm lint:fix`)
 - [ ] No console.log statements or debugging code
 - [ ] Meaningful commit messages following convention
+- [ ] Feature works as expected in browser
-- [ ] Branch is up to date with main
+- [ ] Code is readable and well-documented

 #### Code Quality Standards
 - [ ] Functions are small and focused (single responsibility)